xebialabs-community/xld-jira-plugin/README.md

 # Usage #

 This is a sample of rules that are using the steps defined in this plugin.

 The rules are using the sample configuration define in the Release Dashboard documentation : https://docs.xebialabs.com/xl-deploy/how-to/configure-the-release-dashboard.html.
 The target environment requires a Change Ticket Number.

-The plugin define the JIRA info by adding 3 property to `udm.Environment` CI.
+The plugin defines the JIRA information (url, username, password) in the 'Configuration' Node and add 1 property to `udm.Environment` CI.

 ```xl-rules-sample.xml```